Learn everything you need to know about the Tiko 3D printer on Kickstarter with our Tiko FAQ. Check back for regular updates.

 - start the printing process itself.

-Tiko 3D Setup, Step 3: Start the print!
+Tiko 3D Printer Setup Step #3: Start the print!

-Finally, you’re ready for your first print with the Tiko 3D.
+Finally, you’re ready for your first print with the Tiko 3D printer.
 The company has provided you with a demo model, which is already pre-installed in the memory of the printer.

 - the spool chamber holds a standard 165 mm, 1-kilogram spool of filament.